Exclusive: J. Crew turns again to debt restructuring lawyers - sources

 REUTERS: J. Crew Group Inc has tapped restructuring lawyers for the second time in as many years to explore options for reworking its debt, as the U.S. clothing chain struggles with falling sales and a dwindling cash pile, people familiar with the matter said on Thursday.

-The company's decision to seek help with its debt once again underscores the persistent business challenges J. Crew faces despite recent turnaround and financial restructuring efforts.
-A shift to pricier apparel turned off some shoppers, and J. Crew faces competition from e-commerce firms such as Amazon.com Inc that have squeezed an array of traditional retailers.
+The company's decision to once again seek help with its debt underscores the persistent business challenges J. Crew faces.
+A shift to pricier apparel turned off some shoppers, and the company faces competition from Amazon.com Inc and other e-commerce firms that have squeezed an array of traditional retailers.

 The preppy fashion retailer in recent weeks enlisted restructuring attorneys at Weil, Gotshal & Manges LLP, the law firm that helped negotiate a previous debt workout for the company and most recently steered department store operator Sears Holdings Corp through bankruptcy proceedings, the sources said.